dsshean/TheSimulation/README.md

     - An asynchronous task that consumes intents from the `intent_queue`.
     - **LLM-Powered Resolution:** It utilizes an LLM (the "World Engine Agent") to interpret the agent's intended action.
 This interpretation considers the current world `state`, including object properties, location rules, and the acting agent's capabilities.
-    - **Determines Outcomes:** The World Engine LLM decides if the action is valid, calculates its duration in simulation time, determines the direct consequences (e.g., changes to object states, agent location), and generates a factual, objective description of the outcome.
+    - **Determines Outcomes & Triggers World Generation:** The World Engine LLM decides if the action is valid, calculates its duration in simulation time, determines the direct consequences (e.g., changes to object states, agent location), and generates a factual, objective description of the outcome.
+If an agent attempts to move to an undefined location, the World Engine task will invoke the `WorldGeneratorLLMAgent` to define the new location before resolving the move.
     - The World Engine's structured output is then passed to the `narration_queue`.

 6.  **Narrator (`narration_task`):**